TCR Registration Mastery

 • Message delivery failure rate

-• Subscriber engagement (response rates, click-throughs)
+• Subscriber engagement metrics

 • Content consistency with registered samples

-Monthly Audit Protocol:
+Monthly Audit Protocol

 • Review opt-out processing for proper keyword handling